learn-co-curriculum/phase-3-introduction-to-hashes/README.md

 {"key" => "value", "another_key" => "another value"}
 ```

-As with Hashes, you can use white space to make it more friendly for humans to
+As with Arrays, you can use white space to make it more friendly for humans to
 read:

 ```ruby